vidaliATWIT/SpyWire-P2P-Chat/README.md

 Requires socket library to be installed in order to compile.

 ==New Additions version 0.1==
--basic rc4 encryption module added..
+-basic rc4 encryption module added.
 -several utility methods related to encryption, decryption and sending added to main file.